 The Scribes Weigh In

-Before offering my own conclusion, here are the thoughts of some of the men and women who actually have a say in the matter, members of the BBWAA.
+Before offering my own conclusion, here are the thoughts of some of the men and women who actually had a say in the matter, members of the BBWAA.

 First, a few in favor: